seng637-Winter/seng637-a5-afifaniks/Assignment5-ReportTemplate.md

 **Example with an Acceptable Failure Rate of 3:**
 If the business sets an acceptable failure rate at 3 Failures/Interval, then the system would be acceptable at the 31st interval based on raw data (2.96 failures per interval).
 However, using the DW or GM model, we can estimate when the failure rate might exceed 3 in the future.

-Certainly, I'll integrate the provided advantages and disadvantages into the list:

 ### Discussion on the advantages and disadvantages of reliability growth analysis